Using its broad base of capability, NIWA is creating a new aquaculture species for New Zealand - hāpuku - for sale in the world's fine dining sector.

 Māori name: hāpuku

-Hāpuku is a member of the Polprionidae or wreckfish, which is comprised of nine species of large, demersal fish.
+Hāpuku is a member of the Polyprionidae or wreckfish family, which is comprised of nine species of large, demersal fish.
 Hāpuku is large and thick bodied, reaches 150 cm in length and can vary in colour from silver and blue, to a pink, brown, and silver combination.

 Most often found in deep waters over a depth range of 50 to 854 metres, this fish species is found throughout southern waters and is common in the waters around New Zealand and Australia.
 Where stocks are still abundant (such as the Chatham Islands) the species is known to frequent shallow waters.

 Unlike kingfish, hāpuku is a winter spawning species producing eggs in late July to early September.